 - Quantifying and mitigating the risk of pursuing ideas/approaches for creating each future.

 - Creating strategies for pivoting while pursuing an idea/approach.

 - Identifying what signals they need to capture in order to know when to pivot.

-Start by selecting the biggest risks: the uncertainty that must be address now so that you don’t take the product in the wrong direction and experience late failure (e.g.: figuring out a a late stage that you are building a product nobody really wants or needs).
+Start by selecting the biggest risks: the uncertainty that must be addressed now so that you don’t take the product in the wrong direction and experience late failure (e.g.: figuring out at a late stage that you are building a product nobody really wants or needs).
 Next, determine how you can best address the risks — for instance, by observing target users, interviewing customers, or employing a minimum viable product (MVP).
-Carry out the necessary work and collect the relevant feedback or data.
-Then analyse the results and use the newly gained insights to decide if you should pivot, persevere or stop — if you should stick with your strategy, change it, or no longer pursue your vision and take the appropriate actions accordingly (Pichler, R., Strategize, 2016).
+Carry out the necessary work and collect relevant feedback or data.
+Then analyze the results and use the newly gained insights to decide if you should pivot, persevere or stop — if you should stick with your strategy, change it, or no longer pursue your vision and take the appropriate actions accordingly (Pichler, R., Strategize, 2016).